MP Estate Planning UK

 Reporting Obligations for Trustees

-• Maintain detailed records of trust transactions.
+• Maintain detailed records of trust transactions, distributions, and valuations throughout the trust’s life.

 By understanding the 10-year charge and fulfilling their reporting obligations, trustees can ensure compliance with HMRC regulations and maintain the tax efficiency of their Nil Rate Band Discretionary Trust.